Marvel: Ultimate Alliance 2: Plot

+Regardless of the ending, Nick Fury is pardoned by the President.

 Characters

 Vicarious Visions redesigned many characters, taking cues from their comic designs and adjusting their costumes to fit the game's design.

 The game includes some format-specific characters, with additional characters released as downloadable content.
 In addition, each character on the PS3 and Xbox 360 versions has one alternate costume that can be unlocked during the course of the game.
 Stan Lee, co-creator of Marvel Comics and creator of many of the characters, also lends his likeness and voice to New York Senator Lieber; this marks the first time Stan has made a physical cameo in a video game.
 On April 1, 2009, Aunt May was announced to be a playable character on the official website as part of an April Fool's joke.

 Several playable characters also appear as bosses throughout the game, such as battling Iron Man if the player chooses the Anti-Registration path, or facing Captain America on the Pro-Registration path.
 Other playable characters are unlocked by defeating them, such as Deadpool, Green Goblin and Venom.

 Juggernaut was available as a pre-order bonus incentive for the PlayStation 3 and Xbox 360 versions.
 A patch was released to allow those who do not have Juggernaut installed to play with others who have the character.
 On October 9, 2009, downloadable content was announced for the PlayStation 3 and Xbox 360 versions, which included new characters and comic missions, as well as new achievements.
 It was released on November 5, 2009, for PlayStation 3 and Xbox 360.
 Additionally the once pre-order exclusive character Juggernaut was available for $1.99/160MSP.
 The content was removed from both networks on December 31, 2009, with Activision claiming the content was "a limited time offer".
 On July 1, 2010, Activision re-released the DLC on Xbox Live and the PlayStation Network shortly thereafter, at Xbox Live where it was released on July 3, 2010, and at PlayStation Network where it was released on July 20, 2010.
 Players could purchase both the five-character DLC pack and the Juggernaut pre-order character for the same cost previously mentioned.
 Activision, however, stipulated that the content would only be available until December 31, 2010.
 The expansion packs returned to the European PlayStation Network in January 2012, but were not added back to Xbox Live.
 In January 2014, the packs were removed once again from the PlayStation Network.
 As the 2016 re-release is based on the Vicarious Visions versions, it includes all downloadable content by default.